 The base of the statue features three reliefs dedicated to the themes musical imagination, instrumental music, and vocal music.

 The park itself is an otherwise tranquil spot with ornamental trees, open meadows and even a river running through it.
-It’s right on the edge of the city center: one end adjoins the Schubertring (!) part of the giant boulevard that encircles the old town.
+It’s right on the edge of the city center: one end adjoins the Schubertring (!) part of the giant Ringstrassen that encircles the old town.

-How to get to the Schubert statue
+How to get to Schubert

 Simply follow the instructions for reaching the Stadtpark.
 The Schubert statue sits about halfway between the Weihburggasse and Stubentor stops on tram line 2.
-See the map below:
+See the map below.

 Address: Stadtpark, Parkring, 1010 Vienna